section-a950845

-Hindu Wedding in Portugal And Hindu Priest in Lisbon
+Hindu Wedding Priest

 Hindu culture envisages the observance of many samskaras (rites of passage) in one’s life.
 The Vivaah Samskar (Marriage ceremony) is a transition from the first stage of life to the second one.
 The first stage of life is dedicated to education, learning, and equipping oneself with knowledge to stand firm and good later on in life.
 The second stage is that of building a household and raising children to carry on your generation.
 This is the most important stage in a Hindu’s life.
 They have a duty towards their family as well as the society.
 Marriage envisages a sacred union between the bride and the groom culminating in the oneness of soul and spirit.